Top 10 most popular food in Johor, Malaysia 2012

 Longtong kering is a popular breakfast meal in Johor.
 It is basically boiled rice cake served with ingredients such as fried tofu, beef rendang, fried chicken, fried vegetables and topped with a spicy peanuty sauce which is very similar to satay sauce.
 Additional side dishes like fried beef lungs and fried fish can be added, if one fancies.

 As Johorean Chinese are mostly Teochews, this Teochew staple is found in every corner of Johor, especially in Johor Bahru (the Little Swatow of Malaysia).
 Flat rice noodle or kway teow is served with clear but flavourful broth brewed over hours using pork bones and a slow fire.
 In some places, charcoal fire is still used, giving the soup a wholesome flavour and body that only the heart can feel.
-The fresh pork ingredients such as thinly sliced meat, liver, and kidneys are artfully scathed - just enough to bring out the full natural sweetness of the meat.
+The fresh pork ingredients such as thinly sliced meat, liver, and kidneys are artfully flash boiled - just enough to bring out the full natural sweetness of the meat.
 Recently, additional fanciful ingredients such as canned abalone have been added to the dish.

-Teochews like to prepare their food by braising it in soy sauce with herbs and spices.
+Teochews like to prepare their food by braising it in light soy sauce with herbs and spices.
 It is no surprise then that braised pork and innards or kway teow kia (known as kway chap in Singapore) is very popular in Johor.
 The braised pork and innards are served with tender flat rice noodles with braising sauce.
 Another popular braised meat is duck which is also commonly found in Johor, though not as frequently as kway teow kia.

 9) Nasi Baryani